 A GFO Champion is anyone who shares facts about the teaching profession by using the materials and messages from the GFO project locally or nationally.

-By registering as a GFO Champion you will:
+Benefits of registering as a GFO Champion:

 - Be able to log activities and earn points towards different Champion levels

-Log your activity
+Log your Champion Activity

 Once you are registered, you can log your GFO related activities!